2016 Convention Information and Services

 All persons wishing to attend meetings or use convention services must register for the convention.

 Membership in the MLA

 Individuals who join the association while registering for the convention are entitled to register at members’ rates.
 MLA membership runs from 15 January through 14 January of the subsequent year.
-For the convenience of those who would like to join the MLA, as well as for continuing members who would like to pay their 2016 dues, a membership desk will be located in the registration and welcome center.
+For the convenience of those who would like to join the MLA, as well as for continuing members who would like to pay their 2016 dues, membership desks will be located in the registration and welcome centers.